DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_time_picker_config.md - sets the format of the time drop-down selector in the lightbox
 - api/gantt_time_step_config.md - sets the minimum step (in minutes) for the task's time values
 - api/gantt_tooltip_hide_timeout_config.md - sets the length of time, in milliseconds, before the tooltip hides
-- api/gantt_tooltip_offset_x_config.md - sets the  the right (if positive) offset of the tooltip's position
+- api/gantt_tooltip_offset_x_config.md - sets the right (if positive) offset of the tooltip's position
-- api/gantt_tooltip_offset_y_config.md - sets the  the top (if positive) offset of the tooltip's position
+- api/gantt_tooltip_offset_y_config.md - sets the top (if positive) offset of the tooltip's position
 - api/gantt_tooltip_timeout_config.md - sets the timeout in milliseconds before the tooltip is displayed for a task
 - api/gantt_touch_config.md - enables/disables the touch support for the Gantt chart
 - api/gantt_touch_drag_config.md - defines the time period in milliseconds that is used to differ the long touch gesture from the scroll gesture